 What Are Dental Implants?

 A traditional dental implant consists of three parts, which together replace a missing tooth.
 The implant is a titanium screw that is placed into the jawbone.
 After a period of several months, this fuses with the bone to form a robust anchor upon which a crown, or replacement tooth, can be attached.
 The dental implant acts as a tooth root and is placed under the gumline so you will not be able to see it, and the dental crown is attached to it with a connector, called an abutment.
 Since dental implants were first used in the 1960s, they have gone on to become one of the most renowned tooth replacement options.
 Now, they are used in a variety of techniques to replace not just one tooth, but several.
-Using bridges, crowns, partial dentures and implant-supported bridges, a row of several teeth can be replaced, or all of the teeth using overdentures or the All-on-4® Treatment Concept.
+Using bridges, crowns, partial dentures and implant-supported bridges, a row of several teeth can be replaced, or all of the teeth using overdentures or the All on X / Teeth in a Day.

 Who Are Candidates for Dental Implants?